icelandico/geodev_site/src/lib/content/blog/deeppartial-in-typescript.md

 ---
 category: Typescript
 date: 2023-07-10 17:38:52.478000+00:00
-description: Discover how to use TypeScript's `Partial<T>` utility type to make all properties optional, and learn how to handle nested objects for deeper type transformations.
+description: Discover how to use TypeScript's Partial utility type to make all properties optional, and learn how to handle nested objects for deeper type transformations.
 slug: DeepPartial in Typescript
 tag:
   - typescript
   - javascript
 templateKey: blog-post
 title: DeepPartial in Typescript
 ---